meer-consulting/json-db-importer/README.md

-# benchmark-for-json
+# json-db-importer
-This repository is a code repository for benchmarks related to JSON type queries on Oracle Database.
+This repository is a code repository for benchmarks related to JSON type queries on Databases.